awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 You can use the AWS CLI to determine which DB instance classes are supported for specific DB engines and DB engine versions in an AWS Region\.

-To use the AWS CLI examples in this section, make sure that you enter valid values for the DB engine, DB engine version, DB instance class, and AWS Region\.
+To use the AWS CLI examples following, enter valid values for the DB engine, DB engine version, DB instance class, and AWS Region\.
 The following table shows the valid DB engine values\.

 ****